MgMorshed123/Expenss-Tracker-Frontend/README.md

 ### **Expense Management**
 - Add, edit, and delete expenses.
 - Filter expenses by category or date.
+- Set monthly reports at the end of each month
+- Export PDF with current spending

 ### **Dashboard**
 - Visualize expenses using interactive **Recharts pie chart**.